 Lemon poppyseed madeleines

-- In the bowl of an electric stand mixer fitted with the whisk attachment, place the eggs, sugar and lemon zest and beat on medium for 5 minutes until pale and thick.
-Decrease the speed to low and add the lemon juice and mix until combined.
+- Whip the eggs, sugar and lemon zest.
+In the bowl of an electric stand mixer fitted with the whisk attachment, place the eggs, sugar and lemon zest and whip on medium for 5 minutes until pale and thick.
+(Tip: rub the sugar and lemon zest together to release the zest oils, before adding them to the eggs and whisking)Add in the flavouring.
+Decrease the speed to low and add in the lemon juice and poppy seeds and mix until combined.

-- Sift into the bowl the flour, baking powder and salt, add the poppy seeds and mix on low until a few flour streaks remain.
+- Sift dry ingredients into the batter.
+Sift into the mixing bowl the flour, baking powder and salt, and mix on low until a few flour streaks remain.

-- Remove the pans from the oven and set them aside to cool for ten minutes.
+- Turn out onto wire rack.
+Remove the pans from the oven and set them aside to cool for ten minutes.
 Give the pan a jiggle, and they should pop right out.
 Use a butter knife and run it gently along the edge if they don't come out when you jiggle the pan initially.
 Cool the Madeleines on a wire wrack.

-- Once the Madeleines are cooled, then dip the scallop side into the glaze and set onto the wire rack or baking paper for the excess to drip off.
+- Make the lemon glaze.
+Sift the powdered icing sugar into a medium-sized bowl and add 2 tablespoons of lemon juice.
+Whisk together until smooth.
+The glaze should be thick enough to coat the back of a spoon.
+Dip Madeleines in glaze.
+Once the Madeleines are cooled, then dip the scallop side into the glaze and set onto the wire rack or baking paper for the excess to drip off.
 Repeat with the remaining Madeleines— alternatively, dust with powdered icing sugar.
 Serve immediately.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.